 I started off in a village.
 I’m not saying pink hair one more time.
 I was there in the cozy quarters of her family, and was tasked to go get the children ready for dinner.
 They’d gone for a hike in the forest outside the city gates apparently.
 Man, what a pain, but this is how it starts.
 I was really curious whether or not there was going to be any combat in this game since I played for a decent amount of time before it even became a topic.
 I’ll have you know I whacked approximately 5-10 giant frogs with a billy club before I drowned.
 I was playing on easy mode, so that was kind of surprising but not a disqualifier–if you look at the screenshots it’s awesome that this game is a cornucopia of artistic wealth and environment.

 While I was playing Phoentopia: Awakening. the visual saga and ambient piano music carried me through.
 If I were the type to linger in games exploring every corner, I could do it here.
 There are details of things that were obviously thought out, but not necessarily vital.
 It helped me realize that I don’t need to think about other games to know what is going on in this one.
 That is some crucial storytelling through the use of the environment.

 Phoenotopia Piece of Cake

 Phoenotopia: Awakening game was based on a game in 2014 called simply “Phoenotopia.”
 From all I can gather, most people are pretty content with this new game, especially on Switch.
-It’s not effortless nor without scratches and bruises, but the forests, villages, and creatures are all pretty pleasant and the puzzles are challenging but not impossible.
-This is a good thing because if you want to use your brain while keeping your chill sense of adventure, it’s all here.
+It’s not effortless nor without scratches and bruises, but the forests, villages, and creatures are all pretty pleasant and the puzzles are challenging but not impossible in this little preview.